Setting the Teen Dating Violence Research Agenda

 Teen Dating Violence Concept Mapping Project

-NIJ, along with its partners in the Federal Interagency Workgroup on Teen Dating Violence, is funding the development of concept maps on adolescent relationship abuse.
+NIJ, along with its partners in the Federal Interagency Workgroup on Teen Dating Violence, funded the development of concept maps on adolescent relationship abuse.
 In the emerging area of teen dating violence research — as with all emerging fields — definition and concept development are key.
 It is equally critical that the definitions and concepts that researchers and practitioners use to define relationship abuse resonate with young people.
 However, prior workgroup meetings noticed that adolescents consistently have not been included in developing the research agenda to address teen dating violence.
 Because it gives equal weight to adolescent and adult viewpoints, concept mapping was chosen as the most appropriate method for including adolescent perspectives.

 The results of the project will help ensure that prevention and intervention can incorporate language and concepts of relationships that youth can relate to and can educate young people about dangerous behaviors they may not consider negative or abusive.
-The results will also include recommendations on how to incorporate the findings into planning program activities and research agendas in the area of teen dating violence.
+The results also include recommendations on how to incorporate the findings into planning program activities and research agendas in the area of teen dating violence.